-Patient choice booking (PCB) is the way we book your appointment because it allows you to select an appointment more suitable to you.
+Patient choice booking (PCB) is the way we book your appointment.
+It allows you to choose an appointment that most suits you, from selected dates/times.

-We make initial appointments only four weeks in advance so that changes are less likely and forgotten appointments are minimised.
+We make appointments only seven weeks in advance so that changes are less likely and forgotten appointments are minimised.

 How to make an initial appointment